 C is still the lingua franca in embedded.
-On the other hand - under the same hard requirements and restrictions - alternative languages should be tried and considered.
-The first choice would be Java which has been experimentally used with some success; see [32].
+On the other hand alternatives should be tried and considered - first of all Java.

 Some actuators and sensors may directly connect to Raspberry's GPOI but often extra interfacing IO hardware will be needed.
 We used and tried piXtend which might be disappointing in the light of price and promises.
 Nevertheless it opens the world of Codesys and Web interfaces to slow process control applications.